 Welcome to the Have Nots Theater

 We are a performance and digital content collective ("collective" = no one gets paid).
-Our first project is a farce called "The Shortest Distance" which debuted as a radio play in Hollywood in 2013.
+Our first project is a farce called "The Shortest Distance" which debuted as a staged reading / radio play in Hollywood in 2013.
 It was recorded and played as part of the 2013 Atlanta Fringe Fest.
 It has since evolved into an animated web series, of which the first three episodes are now online.

 The Shortest Distance is a comedic fable about greed, about a power-mad oil baron who figures out a way to drill through the center of the Earth to steal oil from beneath the Middle East.
-It's comedic but attempts to illustrate the dangers of greed and unbridled corporate power.

 starring (in alphabetical order):